haskellfoundation/HaskellSchool/en/lessons/basics/containers.md

 It is also interesting to note the `Eq a` constraint on the "key" which allows the lookup function to do an equality comparison on them.

 While assoc lists are a nice introduction to key value containers, and they build on the previous types we learned about, they are not particularly useful.
 A list simply isn't a very good data structure for lookup, as it provides worst case `𝛰(n)` asymptotics.
 Assoc lists are usually an intermediate data structure which Haskell programmers will convert into a `Map`.
-Although this conversion is itself an `𝛰(n*log n)` operation `Map` provides an `O(log n)` lookup, so the conversion cost is amortised very quickly.
+Although this conversion is itself an `𝛰(n*log n)` operation `Map` provides an `𝛰(log n)` lookup, so the conversion cost is amortised very quickly.

 ## Sets